cloudbytestorage/touchstone/README.md

 # TOUCHSTONE

+- Thoughts on testing practices
-- Best fit ways on automation
+- Ideas and implementation or reuse of best fit ways to automation
-- This is used to implement parts of the automation requirements for ElastiStor OS
-- ElastiStor OS is a FreeBSD OS with REST APIs that manage JAIL & ZFS

 ### Need for a Test Automation